 Police escort 9-foot alligator away from neighborhood pool

-Residents were alarmed Friday when a 9-foot alligator tried to gain access to their community pool in Pinellas County on Friday.
+Residents were alarmed Friday when a 9-foot alligator tried to gain access to their community pool in a North Carolina neighborhood.

 Sunset Beach police officers responded to calls reporting the gator walking through the neighborhood.